 The most important thing is to attend a school where the target language is taught most of the time.
 Otherwise, English is so dominant in America that the child will not grow up to become adults who are fully fluent in the minority language.
 This is true even if the parents or a caregiver speaks a minority language to the child.
 Children learn very early on what the social language in their school among their peers and will strongly prefer their school’s social language.

-Do you or your spouse take the train into New York City?
+Do you or your spouse take the train to New York City?
 What has your experience been with the Metro-North train commute?

 Any tips/advice you wished someone had told you when you were looking to move to the suburbs?